Parasite Infections: Functional Lab Analysis To Identify Parasites

 - Para 2: Take 4 capsules twice daily away from meals.

 - BioToxin Binder: Take 2 capsules three times daily with or without food.

 To make these parasite supplements more affordable, I recommend our Full Moon Parasite Pack to save $15 for the same supplements.

 Bowel Support During Parasite Cleanse

 If you are dealing with constipation or incomplete bowel movement during your parasite cleanse you are not going to feel well.
 It is really important to move your bowels at least 2 times each day during this period to make sure you are eliminating all the endotoxins and dead parasites.

 If you are struggling to move your bowels, try drinking more water throughout the day and consider using a good magnesium supplement.
-I also recommend that you take Intestinal Mover or Oxy-Powder to stimulate your colon and expel the parasites as they die.
+I also recommend that you take Bowel Mover or Oxy-Powder to stimulate your colon and expel the parasites as they die.

 Tips for Success During a Parasite Cleanse